 Aunt Doris was a lot like my mom.
 They both loved to laugh and were not above silliness to get those around them to smile and laugh.
 Aunt Doris has a generous heart, and is such a kind loving person.
 During the years that my parents, my sister, and I lived in Superior, Wisconsin, Aunt Doris was a blessing from Heaven to my mom, who was a young woman, just married, and living in a place where she knew almost no one.
 Aunt Doris was my mom’s sister-in-law as well.
 Since our family moved from Superior, Wisconsin to Casper, Wyoming, we haven’t have the opportunities to visit her that we had before, and I am very sorry about that.
 When we got together more often, we were all a blessing to each other.
 My sisters and I will be going to Wisconsin for a visit this summer, and we are all excited to be able to see Aunt Doris again.
 Today is Aunt Doris’ 97th birthday.
 Happy birthday Aunt Doris!!
 Have a great day!!
 We love you!!

 My niece, Chelsea Hadlock, wife of my nephew, Ryan Hadlock, has spent a number of years being a great stay-at-home mom, raising their kids, Ethan and Aurora.
 She is a great mom and both of their kids are just as sweet as they can be and very well mannered.
 Chelsea and Ryan have done a wonderful job with the kids.
 Chelsea and the kids are hanging out this summer, gardening, going to the summer movies and making a couple of trips to Loveland to see their grandma, Debbie Moss.
 Chelsea and Ryan get together with the Hadlock family for barbecues and dinners at each other’s houses.
 It’s a great part of summer.
-Chelsea makes an excellent potato salad and a super yummy dip which the family always asks her to make always ask her to make.
+Chelsea makes an excellent potato salad and a super yummy dip which the family always ask her to make.
 I know from experience Chelsea is an excellent cook, and we have all been treated to her cooking and believe me, it is excellent.